-Once the carrot is fully cooked through, add the broccoli stems and corn.
+Once the carrot is fully cooked, add the broccoli stems and corn.
 Season with salt, pepper, and a pinch of sugar.

 Toss everything until well-combined and add the cooked rice.
 Swirl in the soy sauce and toasted sesame oil, then turn off the heat.
 Toss and stir all the ingredients until the rice fully absorbs the soy sauce.

 Taste test and season accordingly, if needed.
 Set this mixture aside to cool down.